KreativKrish/Deep-Learning-Hackathon/README.md

 3. **Webpage Development:** Develop a user-friendly webpage showcasing the practical application of the segmentation models.

 ## Model
 We trained an end-to-end U-Net architecture to identify bunches of grapes in farm images.
-The model was trained for 250 epochs.
+The model was trained for *250 epochs*.

 ## Dataset
 A meticulously curated training dataset containing labeled high-resolution images of grape vineyards was provided to participants.